julianbraun7478/Task-Manager-Application/README.md

-# Task-Manager-Application
-Create a simple web-based task manager application that allows users to add, edit, and delete tasks.
-The application should have both front-end and back-end components.

 # Task Manager Application

 A web-based task manager application built with Vue.js (frontend) and Laravel (backend), allowing users to add, edit, delete, and mark tasks as complete.